International Admissions Requirements

 Conditional admission applicants can apply for any of our 150+ majors (except nursing).
 Upon successful completion of either conditional admission program, students transition to full-time undergraduate study.

-TOEFL or IELTS scores are not required to apply for conditional admission (although a minimum 65 TOEFL or 5.5 IELTS is suggested).
+TOEFL or IELTS scores are not required to apply for conditional admission, although a minimum 65 TOEFL or 5.5 IELTS is suggested to achieve student success during their time at the ELI.

 UD has revised its minimum TOEFL requirement to 79.

-Students scoring in the 79-89 range are directly admitted to the University of Delaware and begin their undergraduate studies in the International Foundation Semester (IFS).
-IFS is not a conditional admission or a pathway program.
+Students scoring in the 79-89 range are directly admitted to the University of Delaware and begin their undergraduate studies in the Accelerate-U Delaware (A-UD) program.
+A-UD is not a conditional admission or a pathway program.
 It is a first-semester program with an enhanced curriculum.

 specialized instruction with university professors who have been trained to work with international students